edubkendo/tower-docs/guides/how-to-contribute-to-tower-development.md

 - No trailing whitespace.
 Blank lines should not have any space.
 - Prefer &&/|| over and/or.
 - `a = b` and not `a=b`.
 - Follow the conventions you see used in the source already.
+Check the [style guide](https://github.com/viatropos/tower/wiki/style) for a few notes as well.

 ### 3.5 Commit Your Changes